CrowdedFire1/ImageGallery/README.md

   7. Starts the shakapacker server, for handling javascript.
 This MUST be done in a second terminal window, in the same root directory as point 6.
   8. The website is ran locally on localhost, on port 3000.
 If this is different, see the link point 6 generates and follow that link instead.
   Once set up, to run the website locally, execute points 6 and 7.

+* **Security Considerations**
+  File uploads are validated at the model level - only allowing png and jpeg images.
+  String values are sanatised at the model level - stripping all tags Extended password requirements via devise security